Native Builtins

 Each level parses 2 flags via :usage, then dispatches a subcommand.
 This reflects a typical CLI with nested commands where each level accepts its own options.

-The inline .so is platform-specific (linux/amd64).
-The regular argsh script with pure-Bash fallback remains the portable default.
+argsh-so is platform-specific.
+The regular argsh script with pure-Bash fallback remains the portable, architecture-independent default.

 Custom Types